Kingdom-Lee/tianchi/README.md

 # tianchi
-The codes for Tianchi Compitition CIKM.
+The codes for Tianchi Competition CIKM.